 Comment (December): Add "or such longer period as required by the TGRA".
 Response: Agree.

-digital records of coverage provided by the dedicated cameras or motion-activated dedicated cameras required by the standards in this section shall be retained for a minimum of seven (7) days, or such longer period that may be required by the Tribal gaming regulatory authority.
+(q) (p) Video recording and/or digital record retention.
+(1) All video recordings and/or digital records of coverage provided by the dedicated cameras or motion-activated dedicated cameras required by the standards in this section shall be retained for a minimum of seven (7) days, or such longer period that may be required by the Tribal gaming regulatory authority.